Skip to main content

 • signup.location.country → to target users in Canada.

-• a custom event segment can only contain custom event filter, and cannot be combined with other segments for inclusion or exclusion when sending messages.
+Segments created with custom event filters are in Early Access and are user-based.
+A custom event segment can only contain custom event filters, and cannot be combined with other segments for inclusion or exclusion when sending messages.

 Segment logic: AND vs OR